Beyond Statistical Similarity: Rethinking Metrics for Deep Generative Models in Engineering Design: Evaluating Statistical Similarity

 \subsection{Decoupling `Realism' and `Coverage'}

 Researchers often point to a key shortcoming of statistical distance metrics, namely their inability to decouple two separate ideas in distribution matching: `realism' and `coverage.'
-Realism is the idea that generated designs should resemble the dataset\footnote{The term `realism' can be misleading since it implies that the dataset reflects reality (i.e., covers the entire space of `realistic' data), which is typically untrue}.
-Coverage is the idea that the entire spread of the dataset should be represented by generated designs.
+Realism is the idea that generated samples should resemble the dataset\footnote{The term `realism' can be misleading since it implies that the dataset reflects reality (i.e., covers the entire space of `realistic' data), which is typically untrue.}.
+Coverage is the idea that the entire spread of the dataset should be represented by generated samples.
 While any model that achieves perfect (zero) statistical distance must achieve both perfect realism and coverage, an imperfect model can suffer from an unknown balance of imperfect realism or coverage, which is difficult to diagnose with only a single score.
-To combat this, methods like precision-recall curves analyze generative models with an entire precision-recall tradeoff front between these two factors.
+To combat this, methods like precision-recall curves analyze generative models with an entire tradeoff front between these two factors.

 \paragraph{Precision-Recall Curves(Fig.~\ref{fig:PR})} Precision-recall curves are borrowed concepts from supervised classification but have been adapted as metrics for generative models.
-The concept was originally proposed by Lucic~\etal~\cite{lucic2018gans} as a method to benchmark generative models on datasets with known data manifolds.
-The concept was extended to data with unknown distributions by Sajjadi~\etal~\cite{sajjadi2018assessing}, allowing for practical evaluation of DGMs on `real' datasets.
-In Sajjadi~\etal's framework, generated data and original data are pooled, then clustered using k-means.
-From the discrete distributions of the generated data and the training dataset across bins, they calculate a precision-recall (PR) curve.
+The concept was originally proposed by Lucic~\etal~\cite{lucic2018gans} and extended by Sajjadi~\etal~\cite{sajjadi2018assessing}.
+In Sajjadi~\etal's framework, generated data and original data are pooled, then clustered.
+A precision-recall (PR) curve is then calculated by comparing the proportion of generated versus original data within each discrete cluster over a sweep of a weighting parameter.
 Other methods have also been proposed to generate PR curves from arbitrary distributions, bypassing the need for discrete binning of the data~\cite{simon2019revisiting}.
-This curve is calculated by sweeping over a cutoff parameter which effectively dictates what proportion of a cluster must belong to the generated or original data distribution to be considered part of that distribution's support.
 From the curve, summary scores like Area-Under-the-Curve (AUC) and a maximum $F_1$ score can also be derived.
 We refer the reader to~\cite{sajjadi2018assessing} for mathematical reasoning and visual examples behind the PR curves for generative models.